TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/RequireJS/Extensions/Index.rst

 To be able to use RequireJS at all, some prerequisites must be fulfilled:

 * Your extension *must* have a `Resources/Public/JavaScript` directory.
 That directory is used for autoloading the modules stored in your extension.
 * Each module has a namespace and a module name.
-The namespace is `TYPO3/CMS/<EXTKEY>`, <EXTKEY> is your extension key in UpperCamelCase, e.g. foo_bar = FooBar
+The namespace is `TYPO3/CMS/<EXTKEY>`, <EXTKEY> is your extension key in UpperCamelCase, for example foo_bar = FooBar
 * The namespace maps automatic to your `Resources/Public/JavaScript` directory
 * The filename is the modulename + `.js`